Aerospace Structures and Materials

 Research Concentration Areas

 The program has the following thrust areas: Corrosion and Fatigue of Metallic Airframe; Advanced Composites; Multifunctional Structures and Lightweight Armor.
 These are primarily concerned with load-bearing applications and related airframe functionality.
 The structures and materials focus area will also support the infrastructure necessary to maintain technology superiority, while serving as a pipeline of future scientists and engineers.

 Research Challenges and Opportunities

-- Metallic Structures – Topics in combined loading mechanics, environmentally assisted cracking test methods, electrochemical stress, localized damage evolution, protective coatings and structural remediation; low-, high- and giga- cycle fatigue.
+- Metallic Structures – Topics in combined loading mechanics; environmentally assisted cracking; test methods; electrochemical stress; localized damage evolution; protective coatings and structural remediation; low-, high- and giga- cycle fatigue.

-- Composite Structures – Topics in characterization of damage initiation, environmental effects, under static-, dynamic-, and fatigue- loading; durability and repair of bonded joints; constituent materials development, handling-processing-property relationships; near net-shape and out-of-autoclave fabrication of composites; thermoplastics; manufacturing automation; use of AI/ML in reducing defects; repair of composite structures.
+- Composite Structures – Topics in characterization of structural response, damage initiation, environmental effects, under static-, dynamic-, and fatigue- loading; durability and repair of bonded joints; constituent materials development, handling-processing-property relationships; near net-shape and out-of-autoclave fabrication of composites; thermoplastics; manufacturing automation; use of AI/ML in reducing defects; repair of composite structures.